How can one pass an On Line Krav Maga test.

 Here is the key: Watch the video carefully.
 If you have a teacher, train with him.
-If you have a teacher only test when he feels you are ready.
-Once you are ready to film make sure you have a decent camera.
-Make sure the video is not upside down or sideways (yes this has happened and by the time the test is over my neck really hurts).
+If you have a teacher only test he feels you are ready.
+Once you are ready to film, make sure you have a decent camera.
+Make sure the video is not upside down or sideways (yes, this has happened and by the time the test is over my neck really hurts).

 When you have completed a video, look back on it.
 Take out the IKI DVD or video clip that I sent you, watch them side by side and compare.